Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 How to get out of bed

-As a rule, they are allowed to get up on the third day after the operation.
-For the first time, a physical therapy instructor or attending physician will help you to get back on your feet.
-At this time, you still feel weak, so during the first days someone must definitely help you, supporting you.
-You may feel a little dizzy, but try to rely on yourself as much as possible.
-Remember, the faster you get up, the faster you will begin to walk on your own.
-The medical staff can only help you, but no more.
+As a rule, you are allowed to get up on the third day after surgery.
+A physical therapy instructor or attending physician will help you get back on your feet for the first time.
+At this time, you still feel weak, so during the first few days someone must help you, supporting you.
+You may feel a little dizzy, but try to rely on your strength as much as possible.
+Remember, the faster you get up, the faster you will begin to walk.
+The medical staff can only help you, but nothing more.
 Progress is entirely up to you.

-So, getting out of bed should be towards the operated leg.
-Sit on the edge of the bed with your operated leg straight and in front.
-Before getting up, check that the floor is not slippery.
+So, you should get out of bed in the direction of the operated leg.
+Sit on the edge of the bed, keeping your operated leg straight and in front.
+Before standing up, check if the floor is slippery.
 Place both feet on the floor.
-You can also stand to the side of your healthy leg, provided that you do not bend the operated hip more than 90 degrees and do not bring it to the midline of the body.
+You can also stand on the side of your healthy leg, provided that you do not bend the operated hip more than 90 degrees and do not bring it to midline bodies.
 Using crutches and your non-operated leg, try to stand up.

-If you want to go to bed, all actions are performed in the reverse order: first you need to put your healthy leg on the bed, then the operated one.
+If you want to go to bed, all steps are performed in the reverse order: first you need to put the healthy leg on the bed, then the operated leg.

 How to use crutches correctly

-It is necessary to stand up and put the crutches forward a step length and towards the toes.
-With your elbow slightly bent, keep your hips as straight as possible.
-Hold the crutch handles firmly as you walk.
-When walking, touch the floor with the operated leg.
-Then increase the load on your leg by trying to step on it with a force equal to the weight of your leg or 20% of your body weight.
-You can determine the load using ordinary weights, on which you need to stand with the operated leg with the required load.
+It is necessary to stand up and place the crutches forward at the length of a step and towards the toes.
+Keep your elbow slightly bent and keep your hips as straight as possible.
+When walking, firmly hold the handles of your crutches.
+When walking, you need to touch the floor with your operated leg.
+Then increase the load on your leg, trying to step on it with a force equal to the weight of your leg or 20% of your body weight.
+The load can be determined using ordinary scales, on which you need to stand with the operated leg with the required load.
 Remember the feeling and try to step on your foot with this load when walking.

-Attention: the main weight should be supported by palms, not armpits!
+Attention: the main weight should be supported by the palms, not the armpits!

-If you are allowed to use only one crutch, then the crutch must be on the side of your good leg.
+If you are allowed to use only one crutch, then the crutch should be on the side of your healthy leg.

-How to properly sit down and get up
+How to sit down and stand up correctly

-To sit down, go to the chair with your back turned until you feel its edge.
-Move both crutches to the side of your good leg.
-Sit in a chair with the armrests in place and your operated leg extended.
+To sit down, walk towards the chair with your back turned until you feel its edge.
+Move both crutches towards your healthy leg.
+Sit on a chair, leaning on the armrests and extending your operated leg.

 Bend your legs at a slight angle and sit up straight.
-Slide forward to get out of the chair.
-Grasp the armrests of the chair with your hands to stand on your healthy leg, slightly stretching the still operated leg.
-Then, grab the crutches with both hands to stand on the operated leg.
+To get up from a chair, slide forward.
+Grab the armrests of the chair with your hands to stand on your healthy leg, slightly extending your still operated leg.
+Then use the crutches with both hands to stand on your operated leg.

 1-4 days after surgery